 BRAHEHUS

 BRAHE

 Brahe became Swedens first countship in 1561.
 The county named Visingsborg.
 Associated to Brahehus are Per Brahe den yngre (d.y. = Junior) and his first wife Kristina Katarina Gustavsdotter Stenbock.
 Little seams to be known about here.
 She meet Per at the Swedish court, and was described as a cheerful person.
 Not surpricing are there a lot more to know about Per.
 He became colonel in the cavalry 1628.
-During 1630 he was active in the big war in todays Germany.
-After King Gustav II Adolfs death (1632), was he back, this time as an administrator close to Axel Oxenstierna.
-1637-41 and 1648-54 occupied as generalguvernör (governor) in Finland.
-The city Brahestad (Raahe) are named after him.
-He had position as Riksdrots, for a long time.
-Before 1660 this title meaning judge of Svea Hovrätt (court).
-Later as a sort of minister of justice for the whole country.
+During 1630 was he active in the big war in todays Germany.
+After King Gustav II Adolfs death (1632), from a period in Sweden, he returned as an administrator close to Axel Oxenstierna.
+1637-41 and 1648-54 was his position as generalguvernör (governor) in Finland.
+The city Brahestad (Raahe) have its name after him.
+His highest rank at home was as Riksdrots, this for a long time (1641-80).
+Before 1660 the title meaning judge of Svea Hovrätt (court).
+Later as a sort of minister of

+BRAHEHUS